alitak-aws/sagemaker-workshop-hpo-batch/README.md

 <br ><br />
 ![StackWizard](img/pic0.png)

-Write down a name for the stack:
+Write down a name for the stack (`names can consist only of lowercase letters, numbers, dots (.), and hyphens (-); names must begin and end with a letter or number`)

+Bucket names must be unique within a partition.
+A partition is a grouping of Regions.):
 ![StackWizard](img/pic1.png)
 <br ><br />